 CPA Australia's Reasonable Adjustment policy draws directly from Australian Government Disability Standards for Education 2005 (the Standards) formulated under the Australian Government Disability Discrimination Act 1992 (DDA).
 The primary purpose of the Standards is to clarify the obligations of Education Providers and Educational Authority under the DDA and the rights of people with disabilities in relation to education and training.

-It is accepted that there are some inherent requirements which are considered fundamental competencies for a CPA member and therefore an unreasonable alteration to any assessment.
+It is accepted that there are some essential requirements which are considered fundamental competencies for a CPA member and therefore an unreasonable alteration to any assessment.

 - ability to comprehend complex accounting standards, calculations and practices